-Map of the summit of Ruby volcano, the area of dive J2-194.
-Contour interval is 20 meters.
-EM300 bathymetry grid resolution is ~20 meters.
+A map of the summit of Ruby volcano, the area of Dive J2-194.
+The contour interval is 20 m; EM300 bathymetry grid resolution is about 20 m.
 Click image for larger view and image credit.

-Just below the surface layer at Ruby there was a slightly deeper, more concentrated particle anomaly detected by a light scattering sensor (LSS) on the CTD.
+Just below the surface layer at Ruby, a slightly deeper, more concentrated particle anomaly was detected by a light scattering sensor on the CTD (an instrument that measures conductivity, temperature, and depth).
 Click image for larger view, more information and image credit.

 Ruby Submarine Volcano